 Welcome to Careers Education, Information, Advice and Guidance (CEIAG) at Eggbuckland Community College.’

-For further information please contact Mrs Lynn Harris (Careers Coordinator) and Mr Antony Piper (Careers Leader and Associate Assistant Principal).
+For further information please contact Mrs Lynn Harris (Careers Coordinator) and Mr Stuart Pearce (Careers Leader and Assistant Principal).

 Mrs Lynn Harris

 ‘Wherever you see this logo you will find